MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonmainpanel-class.md

 ### <a name="parameters"></a>Parametri

+*pElem*<br/>
-[in] [out] *pElem* un puntatore all'elemento da aggiungere al pannello principale della barra multifunzione.
+[in, out] Un puntatore all'elemento da aggiungere al pannello principale della barra multifunzione.

 ### <a name="remarks"></a>Note